 - Preheat the oven to 400F.

 - Place each of the salmon fillets in the center of a sheet of foil.
-Drizzle the tbsp of olive oil over the pieces and sprinkle with salt and pepper.
+Drizzle about 1 tsp of vegetable oil over the pieces and sprinkle with salt and pepper.

 - In a bowl, combine the garlic, soy sauce, sesame oil, rice wine vinegar, sriracha, brown sugar, ground ginger, ground mustard, red pepper flakes and lime juice, and whisk together well.